 Please fill out the following fields to get your copy of this Wellbeing Blueprint resource:

-Join leaders who are advancing new narratives about violence for a conversation on how the stories we tell can lead to accountability, healing and prevention.
-People with lived expertise will lead a discussion with experts in public safety reporting about shifting power from media and institutions to survivors and impacted communities.
-We’ll reframe how people understand violence, shift the focus to root causes and explore the potential for healing to meet people’s drive for wellbeing.
+The Wellbeing Blueprint and Full Frame Initiative hosted a discussion with leaders who are advancing new narratives about violence for a conversation on how the stories we tell can lead to accountability, healing and prevention.
+People with lived expertise led the discussion with experts in public safety reporting about shifting power from media and institutions to survivors and impacted communities.
+Learn more about how people understand violence, shift the focus to root causes and explore the potential for healing to meet people’s drive for wellbeing.

 Maxayn Gooden is the founder and director of Jahworld_18 and womenofvalor74.
 Maxayn is also the Community Engagement Manager for PCGVR where she started as a Credible Messenger and produced a documentary called “Lasting Impact.”
 She is also the Executive Assistant for the Philadelphia’s Office of Violence Prevention.